 Soy Milk

-For example, soy milk has fewer calories than oat milk and has a nutritional profile that is most similar to cow’s milk.
-It provides more protein and all the essential amino acids which must be included in one’s diet.
-However, it’s not for those with a soy allergy, and its effect on hormones is still not completely researched and understood.
+For example, soy milk has fewer calories than oat milk and has a nutritional profile similar to cow’s milk.
+It provides more protein and all the essential amino acids that must be included in one’s diet.
+However, it’s not for those with a soy allergy, and its effect on hormones is still not thoroughly researched and understood.

 Almond Milk

 Almond milk has fewer calories and carbohydrates than oat milk.
-So, it makes a great alternative for those keeping a close eye on these measurements.
+So, it makes an excellent alternative for those closely examining these measurements.
 Almond milk, like oat milk, also contains a unique set of nutrients – one of which is vitamin E.

 Vitamin E helps to protect the body against free radicals, which can cause disease.
 However, almond milk contains less fiber, protein, and other vitamins and minerals.